astrocatalogs/astroschema/README.md

 - `source` : what are `name` and `reference` for?
 Are they needed?

+- To save memory: have instances share certain class attributes, i.e. all `Source` instances should share the same object for the schema, perhaps for `Keychain` also?

 - Name changes:
     - `source` ==> `reference`
         - `alias` ==> `idnum`